-Art Of Rally offers 34 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 33 accessibility features for Art Of Rally in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Art of Rally is a racing game that focuses on stylised off road motion from the creator of Absolute Drift.
 Slide through the hand-crafted stages set in Finland, Japan and Spain with varying weather and time of day.

 You can adjust the camera to change how large the car appears.
 You can also adjust the heads-up display.
 You can disable camera shake and roll.
 There is a visual display of the audio rev indication.
 You can control vehicle sound and music separately.
 Audio feedback for the level of revs of the car.

 There is some small text used in the menus, but you can resize and adjust the size of this and the Head Up Display.